-Both the House- and Senate-passed versions of the omnibus farm bill had contained the language of two other pending bills (the Pet Safety and Protection Act of 2007; H.R.
+Both the House- and Senate-passed versions of the 2008 omnibus farm bill had contained the language of two other pending bills (the Pet Safety and Protection Act of 2007; H.R.
 1280/S. 714) to restrict where research facilities could obtain their dogs and cats.
 This language was deleted by conferees; the final version instead directed USDA to review "any independent reviews by a nationally recognized panel of experts" on Class B use by researchers.
 Conferees said in accompanying report language that they were aware of concerns regarding use of random source animals from Class B dealers.
 However, they observed that USDA's FY2008 appropriation (part of the Consolidated Appropriations Act, 2008, P.L.
-110-161) had requested such an independent review, which was underway by the National Research Council (NRC) of the National Academies of Science (NAS).
-The results "will help provide Congress information regarding the value of Class B dogs and cats in medical research."
+110-161) had requested such an independent review.

-&lt;sup>6 Another bill, H.R.
+&lt;sup>8 Another bill, H.R.
 3327, included the provisions of H.R.
 3219 and S. 1880, as well as language to enable animal humane agencies to initiate civil actions where violations are alleged.